Fourth suit forcing

 One of the negative inferences of fourth suit forcing is that all other simple jumps by responder at his second turn are invitational and not game forcing.
-In the unopposed sequence 1 club -- 1 heart -- 1 spade: a jump by responder to two no-trumps, three clubs, three hearts or three spades are all invitational and not forcing.
-They suggest 10-12 HCP.
-Conversely, going through 2 diamonds, the fourth suit, lets you make any of those calls at your next turn and have the call be forcing.
+In the unopposed sequence 1 – 1; 1 a jump by responder to 2NT, 3, 3 or 3 are all invitational and not forcing.
+They suggest 10–12 HCP.
+Conversely, going through 2, the fourth suit, lets you make any of those calls at your next turn and have the call be forcing.